AY2425S2-CS2113-W12-3/tp/docs/UserGuide.md

 recurring
 ```

 **Interaction:**
 When you use the `recurring` command, FinTrack will guide you through a series of prompts to define your recurring expense:

-1.  **Amount:** You will be asked to enter the expense amount in cents.
-Please enter a non-negative integer.
+1.  **Amount:** You will be asked to enter the expense amount in dollars and cents.
 2.  **Category:** You will be prompted to specify the category for the recurring expense.
-Choose from the predefined categories (viewable using `help`).
+Choose from the predefined categories.
 3.  **Frequency:** Specify how often the expense recurs.
 You can choose between `Weekly`, `Monthly`, or `Yearly`.
-Type in the frequency and press Enter.
 4.  **Description:** Provide a brief description for the recurring expense (e.g., "Netflix subscription", "Weekly allowance").
 5.  **Start date:** Enter the date when the recurring expense begins in `YYYY-MM-DD` format.

-After you provide all the details, FinTrack automatically calculates and adds all past occurrences of the recurring expense up to the current date into your expense list.
-This ensures that your expense history is complete from the start date of the recurring expense.

-**Functionality:**
-- **Recurring Expense Setup**: Defines a recurring expense with amount, category, frequency, description, and start date.
-- **Frequency Options**: Supports `Weekly`, `Monthly`, and `Yearly` frequencies.
-- **Automatic Expense Generation**: Automatically generates and adds past expenses to the expense list from the start date to the current date, based on the specified frequency.
-- **Savings Update**: Updates the total savings by considering the amount of the recurring expense.

 **Example:**
 To add a monthly Netflix subscription of $15.99 starting from April 5, 2025: